-Ensure that public consultation and disclosure communication is completed at regular intervals with full involvement of SIART PMU Social Safeguards Officer to ensure that the public are fully aware of the works.
+137. Ensure that public consultation and disclosure communication is completed at regular intervals with full involvement of SIART PMU Social Safeguards Officer to ensure that the public are fully aware of the works.
 Consultations will be conducted after this document is finalized, and it will be an on-going process.
 It should include all aspects of the sub-project including the construction works site and the nearby residents and business houses.
 Consultation shall include raising awareness of the project GRM, how to complain and how complaints will be managed.
 In all instances, consultations will be designed to ensure free, prior and informed consent of the affected community with the aim to maintain the broad community support for the sub-project.
+Table 10 below provides an indicative consultation Plan for the sub-project.